AnaHill/AnaHill.github.io/academic.md

 ## Test list

-{% for pub in site.data.publications.publications %}
+{% for pub in site.data.publications %}
   <p>
     <strong>{{ pub.title }}</strong><br>
     {{ pub.authors | join: ", " }}<br>  {# This joins the list into a comma-separated string #}